hirokimori/gluplot/README.md

 ## Usage

-It's a web app - you can just upload your CSV file and done on [my web site](https://igo.cc/gluplot).
+It's a web app - you can just upload your CSV file on [my web site](https://igo.cc/gluplot).

 Or, if you have a web site, you can run your own.
 All you need is to deploy a couple of javascript files.